Targets

 ICPs

-ICPs define the types of companies 1eyeᴬᴵ should find, evaluate, prioritize, and target, to power your GTM initiatives.
+ICPs define the types of companies 1eyeᴬᴵ should find, evaluate, and prioritize, to power your GTM initiatives.

 An ICP, or Ideal Customer Profile, describes the companies that are the best fit for your business.
 In 1eyeᴬᴵ, ICPs are not just notes in your Knowledge Base.
-They power how 1eyeᴬᴵ evaluates signals, sources companies, builds target lists, and helps your team decide which businesses are worth pursuing.
+They power how 1eyeᴬᴵ evaluates signals, scores the companies behind your target contacts, builds target lists, and helps your team decide which businesses are worth pursuing.

-A clear ICP helps 1eyeᴬᴵ separate real target companies from noise.
+A clear ICP helps 1eyeᴬᴵ separate the contacts worth pursuing from the noise.

 Why ICPs are critical